Cultural memory

+The idea of cultural memory draws heavily on European social anthropology, especially German and French.
+It is not well established in the English-speaking world.

 Historiographical approach

 Time

 Crucial in understanding cultural memory as a phenomenon is the distinction between memory and history.
-Pierre Nora (1931–) put forward this distinction, pinpointing a niche between history and memory.
+Pierre Nora (1931–2025) put forward this distinction, pinpointing a niche between history and memory.

 Scholars disagree as to when to locate the moment representation "took over".
 Nora points to the formation of European nation states.
-For Richard Terdiman, the French revolution is the breaking point: the change of a political system, together with the emergence of industrialization and urbanization, made life more complex than ever before.
+For Richard Terdiman, the French Revolution is the breaking point: the change of a political system, together with the emergence of industrialization and urbanization, made life more complex than ever before.
 This not only resulted in an increasing difficulty for people to understand the new society in which they were living, but also, as this break was so radical, people had trouble relating to the past before the revolution.
 In this situation, people no longer had an implicit understanding of their past.
 In order to understand the past, it had to be represented through history.
 As people realized that history was only one version of the past, they became more and more concerned with their own cultural heritage (in French called patrimoine) which helped them shape a collective and national identity.
 In search for an identity to bind a country or people together, governments have constructed collective memories in the form of commemorations which should bring and keep together minority groups and individuals with conflicting agendas.
 What becomes clear is that the obsession with memory coincides with the fear of forgetting and the aim for authenticity.

 However, more recently questions have arisen whether there ever was a time in which "pure", non-representational memory existed – as Nora in particular put forward.
 Scholars like Tony Bennett rightly point out that representation is a crucial precondition for human perception in general: pure, organic and objective memories can never be witnessed as such.